 Early Childhood Harvest Festival: On the Saturday following Michaelmas, the EC Families gather for a Michaelmas Harvest Celebration in the morning where the families and EC teachers enjoy festive games and food.

-Halloween: Children in Grades 1 through 8 arrive at school in costume and parade for parent(s)/guardian(s) and staff.
-Grade 4 hosts a special party for Grades 1 through 3.
+Halloween: Children in Grades 1-8 arrive at school in costume and parade for parent(s)/guardian(s) and staff.
+Grade 4 hosts a special party for Grades 1-3.
 Early Childhood children have a separate parade and will celebrate with a special craft, snack and story.

 Lantern Walk: As the days grow ever shorter as winter approaches, families gather in the evening darkness.
-After singing around a campfire, students in Grades 1 through 3 and their parent(s)/guardian(s) walk with lighted lanterns, singing, across the back field and into the woods where they encounter magical places that are gently lit to reveal sparkling crystals and quiet “fairies.”
+After singing around a campfire, students in Grades 1-3 and their parent(s)/guardian(s) walk with lighted lanterns, singing, across the back field and into the woods where they encounter magical places that are gently lit to reveal sparkling crystals and quiet “fairies.”

 Early Childhood Festival of Light: EC will “celebrate the light within” in early November during a meaningful evening event before the days of the season become even shorter.